The Lie You Mistook for Truth

 There are beliefs people carry for years that were never actually true.

-They only felt true because they were repeated often, reinforced emotionally, or learned at a vulnerable time.
-A child hears something enough, and it becomes law.
-A wounded heart experiences enough disappointment, and it starts making conclusions that feel permanent.
-A person moves through enough rejection, confusion, or criticism, and eventually a story forms beneath the surface.
+They only felt true because they were repeated often, reinforced emotionally, or learned during a tender season when the heart was trying to understand what happened.
+A child hears something enough, and it can start to feel like law.
+A wounded heart experiences enough disappointment, and it may begin forming conclusions that feel permanent.
+A person moves through enough rejection, criticism, pressure, or confusion, and eventually a story can settle beneath the surface.

 I am too much.